mjbradvica/MediatorBuddy/README.md

         _data = data;
     }

-    public async Task<IEnvelope<GetWeatherResponse>> Handle(GetWeatherRequest request, CancellationToken cancellationToken) {
+    public override async Task<IEnvelope<GetWeatherResponse>> Handle(GetWeatherRequest request, CancellationToken cancellationToken)
+    {
         var data = await _data.GetData();

         if (data == null)
         {
-            return Envelope<GetWeatherResponse>.EntityNotFound("Weather report not found".
+            return EntityNotFound("Weather report not found".
 "No report found for that airport.
 Do you have the correct code?");
         }

-        return Envelope<GetWeatherResponse>.Success(new GetWeatherResponse(data));
+        return Success(new GetWeatherResponse(data));
     }
 }
 ```